Wetland for waders

 Project completion

 In the spring of 2023, this wetland project was completed.
-Check out the video below to see Blue House Farm's Warden, Harry Smith, talking about the site's transformation.
+Check out the video below to see how this site was transformed.

 James Astley, Grants and Trust Officer at Essex Wildlife Trust, says: